MercersKitchen/Advanced-CS/README.md

 **[OPTIONAL] Using JavaScript & Chrome**: UNDERCONSTRUCTION, see Websites

 ### Unit 3: [4] ELSE IF Statements
+- Cascading IFs, indpendantly
+- When nested, functions like AND

 **Using Processing-JAVA**
 **Using Pure Java**